disttant/accounts/readme.md

 * Tokenizer PHP Extension
 * XML PHP Extension

+* Laravel Passport (Composer will install it automatically)
+* Laravel Auth (Composer will install it automatically)

 > Sometimes, `PHP XML extension is not available` as **php7-xml** and it's possible to install `php7-dom, php7-xmlreader, php7-xmlwriter`

 > `PDO PHP Extension has another requirement` for doing the job.
 That requirement is the extension able to query the database in the background because PDO is just a kind of database proxy.
 So if we are going to use MySQL/MariaDB, que need another extension: **php7-mysql**